 Financial contributions are usually fairly easy to establish.
 Non-economic contributions are more subjective.
 If one spouse gave up career advancement to stay home with children, this factor is significant.
 If, as is often the case, the two spouses divided caregiver responsibilities, this factor may not be as important.

 Work with a Dedicated Lawyer

 A divorce must equitably divide the marital property according to a number of factors.
-For a free consultation with an experienced family law attorney in Chicago, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Chicago, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.